Luis Oscar Jiménez Herrera: Serial murders

 The rest of the murders attributed to Jiménez began in 2013, in Nuevo León.
 His modus operandi consisted of gaining the victim's trust, after which he would take them to hotels where they would have sex.
-When they wanted to leave, Luis Oscar would become enraged and assaulted them, first hitting the women to incapacitate and subsequently strangle them.
+When they wanted to leave, Jiménez would become enraged and assaulted them, first hitting the women to incapacitate and subsequently strangle them.

 His last known victim was a 46-year-old woman named Rosa Griselda Alvarado Flores, a resident of Apodaca.
 Alvarado's body was found handcuffed in downtown Monterrey, on May 6, 2016, with bruises on the face.
 According to Jiménez's statements, she had charged him with 200 pesos for sex and were together for about an hour.
 When she decided that she wanted to leave, they began arguing and he began beating Alvarado until she was unconscious, strangling her to death afterwards.
 Once dead, he tied her hands and feet.